satreix/poc-gh-actions/README.md

 In this scenario, unless there are breaking changes in the updated dependencies, no human intervention is required.

+## What does done mean

+If a PR bumping the integer in //:deps.txt triggers a commit from CI into the PR that bump the int in //:third_party/deps-derived.txt and keep the tests passing, we are done.

 ## Notes

 ### Commit back